Soft connection in training

 What should I send with my horse?

-Please provide current health paperwork and any supplements your horse needs.
-In some cases, we may also ask you to send your horse’s current bit or bridle so we can keep cues consistent with what they’re already familiar with.
+Other than current health paperwork and any supplements your horse needs, we may also ask you to send your horse’s current bit or bridle so we can keep cues consistent with what they’re already familiar with.(Case by case)

 Can I ride during training?

 Riding opportunities depend on your horse’s needs and the reason they came to training.
 Each month includes three one-on-one sessions where you’ll get hands-on time with your horse.
-These sessions are designed to help you understand their progress and cues—it may not always mean riding, but you’ll always be actively involved in their learning.
+These sessions are designed to help you understand their progress and cues.
+It may not always mean riding, but you’ll always be actively involved in their learning.

 Photos on this page provided by Dream Chasing Photography, Lucy Broadwater, and Jocelyn Moore.